 Where it falls short is durability, as it is susceptible to losing its integrity when exposed to liquids, chemicals and other environmental hazards.
 If you want to stick with natural fibres, our sisal rope is a sturdier option.
 If man-made fibres are preferred, we sell polypropylene rope with excellent properties of durability.

-Still in the dark about cotton rope and want someone to show you the light?
+Still in the dark about this product and want someone to show you the light?
 Contact the Rope Services Direct team by calling 01384 78004 or emailing us.
-We will endeavour to answer your questions clearly, concisely and quickly.
+We will endeavour to answer your questions on any type of fibre rope clearly, concisely and quickly.